 After meeting at a party in 2012, the good-looking couple fell for one another.
 Jenny and Michelle enjoy dressing up in matching and flamboyant outfits and then making eyes at the cameras, as if to say, “we know exactly how good we look together.”

 In August 2014, Michelle and Jenny donned their best looks yet (the former in a full-skirted gown and the latter in a dapper tux) to profess their love and say their wedding vows.
 Angelina was invited, but she respectfully declined to attend the happy event.
-Jenny now gets to enjoy what she described to Diva Magazine as a “hetero luxury” — marriage.
+Jenny now gets to enjoy what she describes as a “hetero luxury” — marriage.

 “Yes, I’d marry for real,” she said back then, “but only if I find the person I want to share the rest of my life with.
 It’s a commitment to be taken very seriously.”